 Come on out and hear the NEW SOUND of audience favorite, the Allegheny Drifters.
-Yes, it’s a Bluegrass Jamboree in Foxburg – Back by popular demand – Bob and Karen Artis and Berne Cunningham, and BETTER THAN EVER with their new banjo player and fiddler – Radford Vance and Michele Birkby-Vance!
+Yes, it’s a Bluegrass Jamboree in Foxburg – Back by popular demand – Bob and Karen Artis and Berne Cunningham, and BETTER THAN EVER with their new banjo player and fiddler – Radford Vance and Michele Birkby-Vance who rocked Lincoln Hall last year with fancy fiddling and banjo strumming.

 Take a break from the summer heat in Lincoln Hall’s air conditioned comfort and have a country-good time enjoying Bluegrass at its Best.
 From the western foothills of the Alleghenies, Pennsylvania’s Allegheny Drifters have presented their exciting style of bluegrass to audiences across the country for more than a decade.
 Their engaging, fast-paced show with bluegrass instrumental fireworks and heartfelt vocals appeals to all ages, as seen in this performance at the Three Rivers Arts Festival in Pittsburgh in June of 2014.

 Bring ALL the generations of your family and your friends.
 Tickets are $15 for Adults and $5 for students.
 Children under 6 Free.
-Beverages available by donation,
+Beer and Wine available by donation,

 About the Allegheny Drifters